Best things to do in Marseille

 The Frioul archipelago

-The Frioul islands is a stunning little group of four islets just opposite Marseille.
+The Frioul islands are a stunning little group of four islets just opposite Marseille.
 Perfect for a little day trip on a boat from the Old Port, you can discover the crystal clear waters exposing the beautiful seabed, or pay a visit to the Château d’If with its panoramic views.

 The Vélodrome